thradams/thradams.github.io/borrowchecker.md

 the term popular and it may be easier to transmit the idea.

 The feature I want for C is "imaginary flags".
-They are imaginary because they don´t exist in runtime.
+They are imaginary because they donÂ´t exist in runtime.

 These flags are meant to describe in code something already described in documentation in a way compiler can check the code.